XORBKPT/Encryption-Pico-OWASP/README.md

 ---
 # Crypto-Zero-QR

 **Crypto-Zero-QR** is a secure messaging system for research at TuM Institute for Advanced Study, Advanced Computation, Cryptography: Post Doc Bucket: 4.
 A simple graphical interface, AES-256 encryption, and QR code generation, while staying air-gapped for maximum security.
-Demonstrating compliance principles with **ISO/IEC 27001**, **OWASP**, and **NIST** standards, hence this is in bucket 4 not 1 <80)
+Principles are shown for **ISO/IEC 27001**, **OWASP**, and **NIST**; hence this is in bucket 4 (not "1" <80)
 ## Overview
 This system enables research engineers to:
 - **Input Messages**: Enter short messages (up to 256 characters).